Constannnnnt/COMP5421_Computer-Vision/iScissor/memo.md

 ### BUGS
 1. can not the get the accurate position when clicking at the image when the image is not aligned correctly
-2. will crash after closing the applications
+2. will crash after closing the applications, memory leak problems